tom-doerr/simpledspy/info.md

 # data
-there should be a way to enable automatig data saving so we save input and output for all modules the file allows to easily move from logged to the section that is for training data so i can easily add good samples to the training/optimization dataset
+there should be a way to enable automatig data saving so we save input and output for all modules the file allows to easily move from logged to the section that is for training data so i can easily add good samples to the training/optimization dataset each module should write the logging info to a seperate file logging should not happen by default but should be required to be turned on in the code simpledspy should create some dot directory where we create all the files for the modules by default there should already be a seciotn for the training which of course is empty by default it then should be easy to move lines from logged input output to the train data section it should be easy for the user to adapt training samples by modifying input and output text of a samples the train data section should be abouve the log data section, which should be at the bottom since it likely will contain the most data there should be the possibility to set custom names for modules when called when no custom name for a module is set, the name consists out of ouputs, module type, and inputs: <ouput_0>_<ouput_1>__<moduletype>__<input_0>_<input_1>, e.g. finished__predict__context_steps

 # optimization
 when no evaluation criteria is provided, optimization should just work with DSPy's FewShot optimizer (assuming there are any samples in the training data)